jieezhong/jieezhong.github.io/_pages/research.md

 The Effects of Free Pre-Kindergarten Education (Joint with Maya Mikdash)

-Abortion Access and Inequalities in Education and Labor Market Outcomes: Evidence from Texas (Joint with Riley Acton and James Flynn)
+Abortion Access and Inequalities in Education and Labor Market Outcomes: Evidence from Texas Policy Changes (Joint with Riley Acton and James Flynn)

 The Impacts of Light and Noise Exposure on Human Capital Formation: Evidence from Wind Farm Operation (Joint with Thao Duong)